Jean Roberts (athlete)

-Jean Evelyn Roberts (born 18 August 1943) is a former Australian Olympic athlete who competed in the shot put and discus throw events.
+Jean Evelyn Roberts (18 August 1943 – 17 September 2024) was an Australian Olympic athlete who competed in the shot put and discus throw events.

+Biography

-She competed for the Coburg club, alongside athletes such as Raelene Boyle and Carolyn Lewis.
+Roberts competed for the Coburg club, alongside athletes such as Raelene Boyle and Carolyn Lewis.

-Roberts won a total of 13 Australian Championships in Athletics between 1962 and 1970, including eight in the Shot.
+Roberts won a total of 13 Australian Championships in Athletics between 1962 and 1970, including eight in the Shot Put.
 She also won two British Championships in the Shot Put in 1971 and 1972.